 Do you work for the Government?
-Do you wear a bulletproof jacket more often than a Brioni business suit?
-Then the new Bell & Ross Instrument BR 01-97 Commando Power Reserve automatic watch is just the right timekeeper for you.
+Do you wear a bulletproof vest more often than a Brioni business suit?
+Also, can you afford something more expensive than a quartz-powered Luminox?
+Then the 2009 Bell & Ross Instrument BR 01-97 Commando Power Reserve is just the right choice for you.

-With its dial inspired by instrument gauges of military planes, the gadget is easy to read and, in fact, is actually pleasant to look at.
-Although some of their other “square” timekeepers do not look terribly impressive (mostly because of a not very successful combinations of its military-inspired shape on one hand and “civilian” textures on the other), this one delivers just the right mix of a sand-blasted texture of the body and different shades of grey for its dial.
-Looking clean and mean and probably inspired by monochromatic chevrons on military uniform, the combo makes a very strong impression.
+With its dial inspired by instrument gauges of military planes, the gadget is easy to read and is pleasant to look at.
+Although some of their other “square” timekeepers do not look particularly impressive (mostly because of not very successful combinations of its military-inspired shape on one hand and “civilian” textures on the other), this one delivers just the right mix of a sand-blasted texture for the body and different shades of grey for the dial.
+Looking clean and mean and probably inspired by monochromatic chevrons on a military uniform, the combo makes a strong impression.

 The reason, of course, is the wide use of different technologies providing the watch with a stealth-style look.

 Its dark-grey stainless steel case, for example, is sandblasted and coated with carbon.
 Its sapphire crystal features antireflective coating on both outer and inner sides.
 And its hands and indices are coated with a generous amount of grey luminescent substance.